SonuBardai/lockbox/README.md

 Usage: lockbox <COMMAND>

 Commands:
-  add       Add a new password to the password manager generate  Generate a random password. list      List all passwords in the password manager remove    Remove a password from the password manager show      Show a specific password in the password manager repl      Start an interactive REPL session help      Print this message or the help of the given subcommand(s)
+  add            Add a new password to the password manager generate       Generate a random password. list           List all passwords in the password manager remove         Remove a password from the password manager show           Show a specific password in the password manager update-master  Update the master password repl           Start an interactive REPL session help           Print this message or the help of the given subcommand(s)
 ```

 - You can directly trigger the lockbox REPL by running `cargo run`